 1 Which floor(s) is the living accommodation on?
-Ground, 1 st and 2 nd 2 Are there three steps or fewer to a main entrance door of the property?
-No 3 Is there a lift to the main entrance door of the property?
+Ground 2 Are there three steps or fewer to a main entrance door of the property?
+Yes 3 Is there a lift to the main entrance door of the property?
 No 4 Are all door openings greater than 750mm?
 No 5 Is there a toilet on the same level as the living room and kitchen?
 Yes 6 Is there a toilet on the same level as the bedroom?
 Yes 7 Are all rooms on the same level with no internal steps or stairs?
-No 8 Is the unrestricted parking within 25 metres of an entrance door to the building?
+Yes 8 Is the unrestricted parking within 25 metres of an entrance door to the building?
 Yes